dbzero-software/mini_app/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Install DBZero from local package
+# Install dbzero from local package
 pip install packages/dbzeroce-0.0.1-cp311-cp311-linux_x86_64.whl

 # Run the application
 python -m mini_app.main
 ```

-**Note**: Local development is only supported on Linux systems with Python 3.11 due to the compiled nature of the DBZero package.
+**Note**: Local development is only supported on Linux systems with Python 3.11 due to the compiled nature of the dbzero package.

 ## 🌐 Accessing the Application